 On screen, she appeared in High Fantasy (DIFF 2018 Best SA Film & Artistic Bravery Award) and Letters from the Continent (Holland Film Festival 2021).

 Masello Motana is a storyteller, actor, poet, writer, and super vocalist who thrives on collaborations.
 She has recently collaborated with Neo Muyanga and Bokani Dyer on groundbreaking Pan African Space Station shows in Cape Town, where she is currently based.
-She is at home with a live band, orchestra, acapella setting, or even a DJ and vocalist setup like the Familiar Strangers project, where she collaborated with nujazz DJ True Jones.
-Masello has presented and acted in several television productions and recently played the lead in the film A Million Colors.
-She co
+She is at home with a live band, orchestra, a cappella setting, or even a DJ and vocalist setup like the Familiar Strangers project, where she collaborated with nujazz DJ True Jones.
+Masello has presented and acted in several television productions and recently played the lead in the film A Million Colours.
+She compiled and taught the children’s class at the Market Theatre Laboratory and performs stories for children.

 PREVIOUS PERFORMANCES: